zaedaamrin/theta_project/backend/README.md

 ## How the Frontend React App Uses This API
 The React frontend interacts with this backend via HTTP requests using the Fetch API.

-Example usage: The frontend makes a POST request to /api/sources/ to save a new URL inputted by the user.
+Example usage: The frontend makes a POST request to /api/sources/ to save a new URL inputted by the user, where urlInput is an object containing the user's input.
 ```
 const response = await fetch('/api/sources', {
       method: 'POST',